 Prepayment Risk.
 Prepayment risk occurs when a debt investment held by the Fund can be repaid in whole or in part prior to its maturity.
 The amount of prepayable obligations in which the Fund invests from time to time will be affected by general business conditions, market interest rates, borrowers' financial conditions and competitive conditions among lenders.
 In a period of declining interest rates, borrowers are more likely to prepay investments more quickly than anticipated, reducing the yield to maturity and the average life of the relevant investment.
 Moreover, when the Fund reinvests the proceeds of a prepayment in these circumstances, it will likely receive a rate of interest that is lower than the rate on the security that was prepaid.
 To the extent that the Fund purchases the relevant investment at a premium, prepayments could result in a loss to the extent of the premium paid.
-If the Fund buys such investments at a discount, both scheduled payments and unscheduled prepayments will increase current and total returns and unscheduled prepayments or investments could occur at a slower than expected rate, creating maturity extension risk.
+If the Fund buys such investments at a discount, both scheduled payments and unscheduled prepayments will increase current and total returns and unscheduled prepayments will also accelerate the recognition of income which could be taxable as ordinary income to Shareholders.
+In a period of rising interest rates, prepayments of investments could occur at a slower than expected rate, creating maturity extension risk.
 This particular risk could effectively change an investment that was considered short- or intermediate-term at the time of purchase into a longer-term investment.
-Because the value of longer-term investments, maturity extension risk could increase the volatility of the Fund.
+Because the value of longer-term investments generally fluctuates more widely in response to changes in interest rates than shorter-term investments, maturity extension risk could increase the volatility of the Fund.
 When interest rates decline, the value of an investment with prepayment features might not increase as much as that of other fixed-income instruments, and, as noted above, changes in market rates of interest could accelerate or delay prepayments and thus affect maturities.